When there is an employment 'issue' or 'dispute' the first question is often 'what does the contract say?' (followed by what does the policy say?).

 There are also legal requirements to comply with in regard to providing employees with a written statement of their terms of employment.
-This can be achieved by providing a clear contract (ensuring the areas required under legislation are included).
+This can be achieved by providing a clear contract within the required time frame (ensuring the areas required under legislation are included).

 In this section you will find everything you need to put in place contracts of employment and to document any changes to terms throughout the employment.